Skip to main content

 Remembrance

-Join us in remembrance on Saturday and Sunday at 11am, as we observe the national two-minute's silence, followed by a gun firing, and the reading of the poem, Naming of Parts, by Second World War poet and soldier Henry Reed.
+Join us in remembrance, as we observe the national two-minute's silence, followed by the blank-firing of First World War rifles, and the reading of the poem, Naming of Parts, by Second World War poet and soldier Henry Reed.

 Firefight: The Second World War